angela-d/brain-dump/android/apks-multiple-phones.md

 There are ways to do this without root, but I've never done it as I always root my phones.

-In my example I copy the Waterfox apk.
+In my example I copy the Firefox apk.

 ### Hook up the source phone to your computer via USB.